 “Perhaps.”
-It sounded coy.
-For a moment, it made me feel mature.
-I touched my finger to the velvet lining of his display table, concentrating for a moment on the customers streaming past behind me, their voices a muted rumble through the backs of my shoulders.
-They each brushed a new scent over my senses: mint, sage, rosemary, the fertile scent of various plants distilled into fragrance.
+It sounded coy, and for a moment, it made me feel mature.
+I touched my finger to the velvet lining of his display table, concentrating briefly on the customers streaming past behind me, their voices a muted rumble through the backs of my shoulders.
+They each brushed a new scent over my senses: mint, sage, lemon, the fertile scent of various plants distilled into fragrance.

 “The dagger is not for sale.”

 “It is a gift.”
 The vendor bowed his head toward it.
 “Would you like it?”